tukuri/RoboTrike_in_x86Assembly/README.md

+# Robotrike Project in x86 Assembly by Sung Hoon Choi

 # Functional Specification for the Motors module

 **Description**: The Motors module has three omni-wheels driven by DC motors, one laser diode, and one turret driven by a servo motor and a stepper motor.
 The omni-wheels allow the RoboTrike to move all directions without rotating.
 It uses a vector calculation to move with the desired speed and direction.
 The wheels are placed 120 degrees from each other on the circular board.
 The turret’s rotation is controlled by a stepper motor while the elevation is controlled by a servo motor.
 However, the turret’s movements are not implemented.